The Origin of the Milky Way: Patron

 The back of Tommaso Rangone's medal that has similar imagery to The Origin of the Milky Way painting.

-While the London National Gallery was restoring the painting in 1972, they did an X-ray on the piece and determined that there was an original painting that was carefully painted over.
+While the National Gallery was restoring the painting in 1972, they did an X-ray on the piece and determined that there was an original painting that was carefully painted over.
 The original painting was of the same scene, but the style was rapidly done and had a firm determination to it.
 This style of painting wasn't typical of what Tintoretto was doing in his other paintings.
 Since there is an original painting under the current one, it alludes to the painting perhaps switching patrons before it was completed.
 This revelation led art historians to theorize that the patron of this painting may have changed during its creation.
 It is thought that the painting was originally commissioned by Tommaso Rangone, a physician and academic in Venice.
 Rangone commissioned many well-known works from Tintoretto and likely commissioned The Origin of the Milky Way as well.
 As an astrologist and a physician, Rangone had an interest in the night sky and flowers and was often depicted with the two.
 With this in mind, The Origin of the Milky Way has imagery that fits with Rangone’s interests.
 Rangone’s whole career revolved around longevity which would align with the myth of The Origin of the Milky Way where Jupiter tried to make Hercules immortal by drinking Juno’s breast milk.
 A similar image that is seen in the painting is further engraved on a personal medal that Rangone had cast in 1562.
 There were documents showing receipts that proved that Rangone commissioned and paid for a series of paintings from Tintoretto to paint.
 The purpose of these paintings listed on the receipts was to honor the life of St. Mark for the Scuola Grande di San Marco in Venice.
 Although The Origin of the Milky Way wasn't specifically listed on the receipt, the painting does fall in line with his tastes.
 Perhaps the first “rapid” version of the painting was meant for Rangone.
 However, the doctor ended up dying in 1577 leading to the painting switching patrons to a new buyer, Emperor Rudolf II.